forbole/juno/.docs/config.md

 | `max_open_connections` | `integer` | Max number of open connections at any time (default: `1`) | `15` |

 ## `pruning`
 This section contains the configuration about the pruning options of the database.
-Note that this will have effect only if you add the `"pruning"` entry to the `modules` field of the [`cosmos` config](#cosmos).
+Note that this will have effect only if you add the `"pruning"` entry to the `modules` field of the [`chain` config](#chain).

 | Attribute | Type | Description | Example |
 | :-------: | :---: | :--------- | :------ |